demjanp/deposit/README.md

 dep:projection - Geographic projection as wkt in OGC or ESRI format.

 dep:worldfile_A..F - ESRI world file parameters used for georeferencing raster image resources.

+dep:username - User name.

+dep:password - User password.

+dep:time - Time stamp of an Event.

+dep:user - Indicates a User of a Deposit graph who performed an Event.

+dep:node -Indicates class of Node targeted by Event.

+dep:key - Key specifying a Node (Object id or Class label) involved in an Event.

+dep:arguments - Arguments of a function performed on a Deposit Node involved in an Event specified as a JSON string.

 ## Concepts: